Binding and excitations in Si$_x$H$_y$ molecular systems using quantum Monte Carlo: Results and Data

 b) Somewhat larger errors are observed in open-shell systems and in excitations (Table \ref{mol_FN}) where we see, for example, an increase in percentage by a factor of three between the silane ground and its lowest triplet excited states.

-c) The largest percentage of errors do vary across the systems and states.
-For example, the two largest errors are found in the ground state of SiH$_2$ and the excited state of silane.
+c) The largest percentage of errors do vary across the systems.
+For example, the two largest errors are found in the vertical excited singlet state of SiH$_2$ and the vertical excited triplet state of silane.

-Overall, it is quite remarkable that in all these systems and states the fixed-node errors are between 1\% and 3.5\%, especially when we consider that single-reference wave functions have been used to approximate the nodal hypersurfaces.
+Overall, however, it is quite remarkable that in all these systems and states the fixed-node errors are between 1\% and 3.6\%, especially when we consider that single-reference wave functions have been used to approximate the nodal hypersurfaces.

 {\bf Impact of nodal domain topologies vs nodal shapes.} It has been conjectured and can be proved in a few cases that the correct number of nodal domains for fermionic ground states is two \cite{mitasStructureFermionNodes2006, ceperleyFermionNodes1991, bajdich_qmc_nodes_2009}.
 This implies that all even permutations form a simply connected domain in the space of electron coordinates.
 In this domain the wave function sign is constant.
 Similarly, the odd permutations' complementary spatial domain mirrors this with the opposite wave function sign.
 Consequently, in dimensions two and higher, the fermionic ground states generically exhibit a bisection of the particle configuration space with the boundary given by the node.
 (There are exceptions but a further elaboration on this is out of the scope of this work.)
 For excitations, the situation is a bit more complicated; the nodal count can be two or higher depending on symmetries and other characteristics.
 It is therefore interesting to point out that although the obtained fixed-node biases are rather small, the nodes of most of our calculations with single-reference wave functions are topologically imperfect.
 In fact, for most of the states studied here, the count of nodal domains is four.
 This is due to the single-reference trial wave functions with their anti-symmetric parts given as a product of spin-up times spin-down determinants.